Child World: History

-In 1990, Peter Hayes and several fellow executives were terminated.
-Consumer confidence was generally low and there were no must have toys on the market to drive sales as they had done in the 1980s.

 Cole National began restricting the amount of money it provided to the subsidiary causing cash shortages.
 Vendors including LEGO refused to extend credit which left stores with empty shelves.
 Meanwhile Toys "R" Us continued to grow and Child World had to defend a lawsuit from the Consumer Products Safety Commission.

 Child World ended 1990 with US$830 million in assets but US$1 billion in liabilities.
 Cole National sought to sell the ailing chain.
 A US$157 million deal fell through and there were no other buyers.
 In 1991, it emerged senior executive James Maybury had been diverting revenue to fund a museum he intended to open in Dracut, MA.
 Cole National had to perform a debt trade with fellow venture capital firm Avon Investment Limited Partnership later that year in order to shed the business.
-Avon appointed former Toys "R" Us executives but results remained poor and in early 1992 Child World closed 26 stores.
+Avon appointed former Toys "R" Us executives, but results remained poor and in early 1992 Child World closed 26 stores.